+In this article, we will outline the best and worse careers for the CD personality type, who are accurate, determined and disciplined.
 Which careers are the best fits?
-And which careers should CDs approach with caution?
+And which careers should the CD approach with caution?
 If you, or someone you know, has tested as “CD” then we hope you find the information below useful.
 Enjoy!

-Over of the CD (The Perfectionist)
+Overview of the CD (The Perfectionist)

 The CD, or otherwise known as “The Perfectionist” displays a combination of the task-oriented DISC styles: Conscientiousness and Dominance.
-Due to this combination, CDs are very detail oriented.
+Due to this combination, CDs are incredibly detail oriented.
 They have high standards and expect others to meet their expectations.

 - Straightforward.
 CDs don’t tend to over complicated things.
 Typically, they are straight to the point and concise.
-In fact, often they are accused of being blunt!
+In fact, they are often accused of being blunt!

 - CDs are also able to set high standards and stick up for themselves in conflict.

-Best Careers for CDs
+Best Careers for the CD

-Worst Careers for CDs
+Worst Careers for the CD

 Perfectionists tend to seek personal space, privacy and autonomy.
 Due to this, it might be advisable that they steer clear of careers that promote large group activities, as these may frustrate and drain them.
 Similarly, CDs can appear rather cold and detached.
 They want to focus on solving problems, not emotions and thus, they may want to consider avoiding and careers that are too emotionally charged.
 Such careers may include counseling, psychiatry, nursing or social work.